ARM-software/edge-iot-arch-guide/source/Security/SecureStorage/index.md

 In this scenario, PSA Level 2 certification could be achieved, as code auditing would be limited to the trusted world and Flash access.
 This is practical because the bootloader and trusted firmware are relatively static components that are not frequently updated, meaning changes to the OS would not invalidate PSA certification.

-Unlike the previous scenario, the PSA API could be used if fTPM and trusted services are implemented.
+Unlike the previous scenario, the PSA API could be used if trusted services are implemented.

 ![Storage flash](images/storage_flash_500px.jpg)